precog/client-libraries/doc/src/visualization-api.v1.rst

 ReportGrid.funnelChart
 ======================

+The ReportGrid.funnelChart method is used to render a "funnel" visualization that is useful for displaying related sets of data where changes in the diameter of the funnel are used to denote changes in quantities.
+This is a good visualization for displaying information such as deal flow or conversion rate through a number of steps.

 ``ReportGrid.funnelChart(selector el, parameters object) void``

-The funnel chart is an extremely insightful visualization to quickly grasp ROI-like information.
-The funnel starts big for a certain variable and reduces for some subordinate value.
+Valid fields for the "options" object are listed below.

 **options:**

-``arrowsize`` : float
+arrowsize : float
-	The size of the funnel arrow side in pixels.
-``click`` : function(object datapoint_, object stats_) void
-	A handler function that is executed when the user click or touches a datapoint_.
-``effect`` : string ("noeffect", "gradient", "gradient-{value}")
+	The size of the funnel arrow side in pixels. click : function(object datapoint_, object stats_) void A callback function that will be executed when the user click or touches a datapoint_. effect : string ("noeffect", "gradient", "gradient-{value}")
 	The effect to apply to the funnel sections.
-	* ``noeffect`` simply uses a solid fill color
+	* noeffect simply uses a solid fill color
-	* ``gradient`` applies a gradient
+	* gradient applies a gradient
-	* ``gradient-{value}`` : applies a gradient from the color in the stylesheet darkened or lightned by the value.
-If the value is 1.0 there will be no gradient at all, use bigger or lower values to make the gradient lighter or darker.
+	* gradient-{value} applies a gradient from the color in the stylesheet darkened or lightned by the value.
+If the value is 1.0 there will be no gradient at all, use larger or smaller values to make the gradient lighter or darker. flatness : float
-``flatness`` : float
 	A value to accentuate or reduce the 3D effect of the chart.
 The default value is 1.
-A value near to 0.0 will make the funnel appear almost completely flat.
-``label`` : object labeloptions
+A value near to 0.0 will make the funnel appear almost completely flat. label : object labeloptions
-	Conveys information over `labelling the funnel sections`_.
+	Conveys information over `labelling the funnel sections`_. segmentpadding : float
-``segmentpadding`` : float
-	Distance in pixel (white space) between the sections of the funnel chart.
-``sort`` : function(object a, object b) int
+	Distance in pixels (white space) between the sections of the funnel chart. sort : function(object a, object b) int
-	A custom function to order the datapoints_ before rendering them.
+	A function that can be used to order the datapoints_ before rendering them.

 .. include:: visualization-api-v1-options-layout.txt
 .. include:: visualization-api-v1-options-padding.txt